 ….You’re Experiencing Conflict But Are Willing to Work Together

 Even if you’re surrounded by a zone of conflict currently, what makes a couple a good candidate for collaborative divorce is their willingness to become involved in the process, work together, and come up with a peaceful solution.
-If you both have the same end-goal, contact your Tampa Bay Collaborative Attorney at Natalie Baird Mediations and Collaborative Divorce to set up a consultation for your collaborative divorce.
+If you both have the same end-goal, contact your Tampa Bay Collaborative Attorney at Natalie Baird Mediations to set up a consultation for your collaborative divorce.